ctoec/data-collection/README.md

 Frontend tests include snapshot matching tests.
 If a change was made that creates a legitimate change to a snapshot, or snapshots need to be deleted, created, or renamed, run tests with `-u` flag

-#### Integration/End-to-end testing
+### Integration/End-to-end testing

 We do two types of full-stack testing which encompass the client <-> server interactions and server <-> database interactions.
 Because we don't mock or instantiate a SQL Server instance for our unit/integration tests, these tests can only be run against a full stack of the app (either a local docker-compose stack, or a deployed stack)

+### API Tests
-1. **API Tests**: perhaps a bit confusingly, API integration tests are written in the `client` dir, because we already have a util for calling the api there! find them [here](client/src/integrationTests)
+Perhaps a bit confusingly, API integration tests are written in the `client` dir, because we already have a util for calling the api there! find them [here](client/src/integrationTests)

    To run these tests: